 Molds are used to shape the cheese and there are some fantastic custom made molds available, but they can come with some pretty high price tags.
 And the more types of cheese you make, the more molds you need.
 It soon adds up.

-The only real criteria is that the container you make or use is food safe, non corrosive and able to be sanitised and, if using it for pressing, it is able to withstand the pressure and keep it’s shape during the press.
+How to make cheese molds at home well the only real criteria is that the container you make or use is food safe, non corrosive and able to be sanitised.
+If using it for pressing cheese, that it is able to withstand the pressure and keep it’s shape during the press.

 Tin cans with the tops and bottoms cleanly removed work well for shaping Feta and Camembert, and the larger fruit or coffee tins are ideal for bigger cheese rounds.
 Just rest them on sushi mats, on top of a cutting board, so that the curds can drain and they certainly do the job.